MCADO Community

 Life Skills & Livelihood Empowerment Program

-Target: Young youths
+Target: youths

 Goal:Seeks to reduce gender and social barriers that limit access to economic opportunities, particularly for vulnerable teenage mothers